oboukli/tromino-puzzle/README.md

 [![CodeFactor](https://www.codefactor.io/repository/github/oboukli/tromino-puzzle/badge)](https://www.codefactor.io/repository/github/oboukli/tromino-puzzle)
 [![Codacy](https://app.codacy.com/project/badge/Grade/8395b4fbd3b34c72907b0e65fe0b5f35)](https://www.codacy.com/gh/oboukli/tromino-puzzle/dashboard)

-This is a C library (see `src/libtromino`) implementing a divide-and-conquer O(n) algorithm, and a collection of apps, to solve the tromino puzzle, over-engineered for the joy of learning by doing.
+This is a C99 library (see `src/libtromino`) implementing a divide-and-conquer O(n) algorithm, and a collection of apps (written in C17, C++17, C++20, and ECMAScript) to solve the tromino puzzle, over-engineered for the joy of learning by doing.

 A tromino puzzle consists of a checkered
 $2^n \times 2^n : n \in \mathbb{N} \land n > 0$ (chess-like) board, where